South Carolina wants to allow health care providers to deny care based on religious beliefs - NewsBreak

 The bill, also known as the “Medical Ethics and Diversity Act,” would “authorize medical practitioners, health care institutions, and health care payers not to participate in health care services that violate the practitioner’s or entity’s conscience.”

-House Bill 4776 passed the House Thursday in an 81-26 vote.
+House Bill 4776 passed the House Thursday in a 81-26 vote.
 Rep. William Bailey (R-Horry County) is a co-sponsor of the bill.

 “That puts patients in a terrible position of not being able to receive the care that they need,” said Sarah Warbelow, legal director for the Human Rights Campaign.